SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Fun fact: Wyze’s first-generation security system was called Wyze Sense.
 Its second-generation system (V2) is now called Wyze Home Monitoring, but still includes Wyze Sense equipment.

-So what’s the bottom line, here?
-If you’re looking for home security equipment that’s easy to use and won’t take all day to set up, there’s not much you’re going to dislike about Wyze.
-The experience isn’t flawless, but it’s pretty top-notch if you ask us.
+If you’re looking for home security equipment that’s easy to use and won’t take the entire weekend to set up, you’re going to like Wyze.
+It’s not a flawless system, but there aren’t a whole lot of drawbacks, either.

 Pro Tip: If you’re looking to compare DIY-forward security brands, make sure you pop over to our SimpliSafe review, too.
 They take a similar approach to home security as Wyze, and their prices aren’t half bad, either.